hphelion/documentation/devplatform/devplatform.install.md

     	# cd dev-platform-installer

 ###Preparing to Run the Installer {#prepare}
 1. If your network uses a proxy, it may be necessary to set the proxy shell variable:

 		# export https_proxy=<ip address or url of http proxy>
-2. To prepare the installer and ensure prerequisites are met run the following command.
-By default the Username is "admin", the Tenant Name is "admin" and the Region is "regionOne":

-    	# .DevelopmentPlatform_Setup.sh -p {admin_user_password} -a {auth_host_ip_address}

-3. Optionally, you can specify the Username, Tenant, and Region.
+2. Optionally, you can specify the Username, Tenant, and Region.
 The defaults to use for this option are:
 	- **Username** = admin
 	- **Tenant** **name** = admin